JC3008/data_quality_on_airflow/README.md

 It will be great if you are familiar with configuration files, as the SODA application uses it a lot for stablish connections and perform data quality assurance.
 I intend to describe in detail all the requirements for making it as easier as possible.

+## Airflow some important commands
+* To start a new enviroment: astro dev init
+* After building up that, you can see a folder structure inside your root folder.
+* To start Airflow UI, just type astro dev start on your terminal.
+It ll trigger the building of all dependencies and start the UI.
+* In the Airflow UI, add a new Connnection called gcp and choose Google Cloud as connection type.
+In the Keyfile Path type the path to service_account.json file it is probally something like /usr/local/airflow/include/gcp/service_account.json.

 ## GCP enviroment setup
 * Create an account if you don't have one.
 * Create a bucket